Metamizole (Novalgin®): The Controversial Painkiller – Agranulocytosis Risk, Warning Signs & When It's Really Justified

 Bleeding risk (+ SSRI)↔ (low)↑↑↑ (12-fold!)↑↑↑

-The most important situations in which metamizole is the logical choice: for biliary or renal colic (unique spasmolytic action that no other oral analgesic has), post-operatively when NSAIDs are contraindicated because of cardiac, renal, or gastric problems, and for severe pain under SSRI therapy — since metamizole, unlike NSAIDs, does not increase bleeding risk.
-For mild to moderate everyday pain, metamizole is not appropriate — here the rule applies: paracetamol (acetaminophen) or ibuprofen first.
+The most important situations in which metamizole is the logical choice: with biliary or renal colic (a unique spasmolytic effect that no other oral painkiller has), postoperatively when NSAIDs are contraindicated because of heart, kidney, or stomach problems, and with severe pain on SSRI therapy – since metamizole, unlike NSAIDs, does not increase the bleeding risk.
+For mild to moderate everyday pain, on the other hand, metamizole is not suitable – here the rule is: paracetamol or ibuprofen first.

 1st and 3rd trimester: contraindicated!
-In the first trimester, metamizole is contraindicated (possible embryotoxic effect).
-In the third trimester, also contraindicated — risk of premature closure of the ductus arteriosus (as with NSAIDs).
-In the second trimester, only with strict indication.
-Paracetamol (acetaminophen) is the painkiller of choice in pregnancy.
+In the 1st trimester metamizole is contraindicated (possible embryotoxic effect).
+In the 3rd trimester it is likewise contraindicated – a risk of premature closure of the ductus arteriosus (as with NSAIDs).
+In the 2nd trimester only under a strict indication.
+Paracetamol is the painkiller of choice in pregnancy.

 During breastfeeding, metabolites of metamizole pass into breast milk.
-Breastfeeding during use and for up to 48 hours after is not recommended.
-In children, metamizole is licensed from 3 months of age (drops for weight-adjusted dosing), but always with strict indication.
+Breastfeeding during intake and for up to 48 hours afterwards is not recommended.
+In children, metamizole is approved from 3 months (drops for weight-adapted dosing), but always under a strict indication.

-The brite app shows two dominant problems with metamizole: lack of awareness of warning signs, and self-medication with leftover supplies.
+For metamizole, the brite app shows two dominating problems: a lack of knowledge of the warning signs and self-medication with leftover supplies.

-Note Anonymised brite app user data; these do not replace clinical studies.
+Note Anonymised brite app user data; does not replace clinical studies.

 ObservationFrequencyTypical comment

-Metamizole from leftover supplies without medical supervisionCommon"I still had some Novalgin left and took it for a headache."
+Metamizole from leftover supplies without medical controlCommon"I still had Novalgin left over and took it for headaches."

-Agranulocytosis warning signs unknownVery common"No one told me to stop immediately if I got a sore throat."
+Warning signs of agranulocytosis not knownVery common"No one told me to stop immediately with a sore throat."

-Off-label use for mild painCommon"My doctor prescribed it for back pain."
+Off-label for mild painCommon"My doctor prescribed it for back pain."

-Advantage for colic recognisedOccasional"Novalgin was the only thing that helped during my renal colic."
+Advantage in colic recognisedOccasional"Novalgin was the only thing that helped with my renal colic."

-Self-medication with leftover supplies is a particular problem: a patient receives metamizole after surgery but takes only half the prescribed course.
-They keep the rest — and take it months later for a headache.
-This is dangerous for several reasons: headache is not a licensed indication.
-A new course without medical consultation means no education about warning signs.
-And the risk with re-exposure may be increased.
-Please do not store metamizole leftovers or pass them on to others.
+Self-medication with leftover supplies is a particular problem: a patient gets metamizole after an operation but takes only half of the prescribed amount.
+They keep the rest – and take it months later for headaches.
+This is dangerous for several reasons: headaches are not an approved indication.
+The new intake without medical control means no education about warning signs.
+And the risk on renewed exposure can be increased.
+Please do not keep or pass on leftover metamizole supplies.

 Transparency notice brite is a health app.
 The following features refer to functionality within the app.

-• Agranulocytosis education: Actively informs about warning signs (fever, sore throat, mucosal lesions) whenever metamizole is recorded.
+• Agranulocytosis education: Actively informs about warning signs (fever, sore throat, mucosal lesions) at every metamizole entry.

-• Indication check: Checks whether the stated indication is licensed for metamizole. → Interaction check
+• Indication check: Checks whether the stated indication for metamizole is approved. → Interaction check

-• Re-prescription warning: Warns on re-recording after a previous episode of agranulocytosis.
+• Re-prescription warning: Warns on renewed entry after a previous agranulocytosis.

-• Self-medication warning: Flags uncontrolled use from leftover supplies.
+• Self-medication warning: Warns against uncontrolled intake from leftover supplies.

-• Aspirin interaction: Detects potential reduction in aspirin's antiplatelet effect. → Dose reminder
+• Aspirin interaction: Recognises a potential weakening of the aspirin effect. → Pill reminder

 Register for free now

-Why is Novalgin banned in the USA and UK?
-The USA withdrew metamizole from the market in 1977; the UK followed.
-The reason: the agranulocytosis risk was judged too great — particularly at a time without today's options for close patient education.
-Germany assesses the benefit-risk balance differently, because metamizole fills a therapeutic gap for colic and severe pain that other agents cannot fill.
-This assessment is medically defensible — but only with strict indication.
+Novalgin why banned in the USA and England?
+The USA withdrew metamizole from the market in 1977, the United Kingdom followed.
+The reason: the agranulocytosis risk was judged too great – particularly at a time without today's possibility of close patient education.
+Germany assesses the risk-benefit ratio differently, because metamizole fills a therapeutic gap for colic and severe pain that other agents cannot close.
+This assessment is medically defensible – but only under a strict indication.

-Novalgin agranulocytosis symptoms — how do I recognise them?
-The classic warning signs: sudden onset of fever (especially above 38.5°C / 101.3°F), severe sore throat, painful ulcers or changes to the mucous membranes (mouth, nose, genital or anal area), and a sudden marked deterioration in general wellbeing.
-Important: do not wait for the next appointment — act immediately, stop metamizole, and go to A&E or call a doctor urgently.
+Novalgin agranulocytosis symptoms – how do I recognise them?
+The classic warning signs: suddenly occurring fever (especially over 38.5°C), a severe sore throat, painful wounds or changes on the mucous membranes (mouth, nose, genital, or anal area), and a sudden severe deterioration of the general condition.
+Important: do not wait for the next doctor's appointment – act immediately, stop metamizole, and go to the emergency department or call an emergency doctor.

-Novalgin urine red — is that dangerous?
-No — the reddish/orange discolouration of urine under metamizole is harmless.
-It is caused by the metabolite rubazoic acid, a pigment with no clinical significance.
+Novalgin red urine – is that dangerous?
+No – the reddish discolouration of the urine on metamizole is harmless.
+It is caused by the metabolite rubazonic acid, a dye without clinical significance.
 It is not blood and not a sign of kidney damage.
-If still in doubt, a urine test can be done by a doctor — but the appearance alone is no cause for alarm.
+Anyone who is still unsure can have a urine test done at the doctor's – but the sight alone is no reason to panic.

-Metamizole for headaches — can I take it?
-No — metamizole is not licensed for mild to moderate headaches.
-First choice for headaches: ibuprofen 400 mg or paracetamol (acetaminophen).
-Self-medication with Novalgin leftovers for headaches is one of the most common dangerous misuses.
+Metamizole headaches – may I take it?
+No – metamizole is not approved for mild to moderate headaches.
+First choice for headaches: ibuprofen 400 mg or paracetamol.
+Self-medication with leftover Novalgin supplies for headaches is one of the most common dangerous misuses.

-Novalgin for colic — why does it work so well for renal colic?
-Because metamizole has both analgesic and spasmolytic action — it relaxes smooth muscle.
-Colic arises from spasms of the ureteric or bile duct musculature.
-No other oral analgesic has this spasmolytic component.
-This makes metamizole the clinically superior agent for colic — and it is one of the few situations where its use is clearly justified.
+Novalgin colic – why does it work best for renal colic?
+Because metamizole, besides its analgesic effect, also has a spasmolytic effect – it relaxes smooth muscle.
+Colic arises through cramps of the ureteral or bile duct muscle.
+No other oral painkiller has this spasmolytic component.
+That is why metamizole is the clinically superior agent for colic – and that is one of the few situations in which its use is clearly justified.

-Different benefit-risk assessments.
-The USA in 1977 judged the agranulocytosis risk too high.
-Germany considers the benefit at strict indications (severe pain, colic) sufficient to justify the rare risk.
+A different risk-benefit assessment.
+In 1977 the USA judged the agranulocytosis risk too great.
+Germany sees the benefit under a strict indication (severe pain, colic) as sufficient to justify the rare risk.

-A sudden fall in white blood cells (neutrophil granulocytes below 500/µl).
-The body loses its infection defences.
-Consequence: severe infections, sepsis.
+A sudden drop in the white blood cells (neutrophil granulocytes below 500/µl).
+The body loses its infection defence.
+Consequence: the most severe infections, sepsis.
 Case fatality 5–10%.
-Recognising warning signs early is life-saving.
+Early recognition of the warning signs is life-saving.

-Warning signs: fever, chills/rigors, severe sore throat, painful sores in the mouth/throat/genital area.
-Stop immediately and seek medical attention — even days after the last tablet!
+Warning signs: fever, chills, a severe sore throat, painful wounds in the mouth/throat/genital area.
+Stop immediately and see a doctor – even days after the last tablet!

-According to the current EMA decision (December 2024), routine blood count monitoring is no longer recommended, as agranulocytosis occurs suddenly and monitoring provides no reliable protection.
+According to the current Dear Doctor safety letter (2024), routine blood count monitoring is no longer recommended, since agranulocytosis occurs suddenly and monitoring offers no reliable protection.
 Instead: know the warning signs and act immediately!

-No — not licensed for this.
+No – not approved.
 First choice: ibuprofen or paracetamol.
-Metamizole is only for severe pain when other options are insufficient.
+Metamizole only for severe pain, when other options are not enough.

-Yes — metamizole damages the gastric lining considerably less than NSAIDs.
-Cardiac and renal risk are also lower.
+Yes – metamizole damages the stomach lining considerably less than NSAIDs.
+The heart and kidney risk are also lower.
 In return there is the agranulocytosis risk.
 It is a trade-off of risks.

 Harmless!
-The metabolite rubazoic acid turns urine reddish/orange.
-This is not blood and is no cause for concern.
-If unsure, have it checked by a doctor.
+The metabolite rubazonic acid colours the urine reddish.
+It is not blood and no reason for concern.
+If unsure: have it checked by a doctor.

-Strongly discouraged!
-Previous good tolerability does not protect against future agranulocytosis.
-Without a new medical consultation there is no education about warning signs.
-Passing it on to others is equally dangerous.
+Strongly advised against!
+Previous good tolerability does not protect against a later agranulocytosis.
+Without renewed medical education, one does not know the warning signs.
+Passing it on to others is also dangerous.

 Sources

-Medical disclaimer: Metamizole should only be used for licensed indications and under medical supervision.
-For fever, severe sore throat, or mucosal changes while taking metamizole: stop immediately and seek medical attention.
+Medical disclaimer: Metamizole only for an approved indication and under medical supervision.
+For fever, a sore throat, or mucosal changes on metamizole: stop immediately and see a doctor.
 Last updated: February 2026.